DX Streak #4

 6. As EU and AS became much harder to work, the percentage of NA and SA QSOs showed a big increase.

+Now some history of the streak.
 When I worked IK2SND on March 1, 2013, I had no idea what that started.
 When I did realize I was off on a DX streak, I decided I'd just keep going.
 I have no intention as of now of voluntarily ending the DX streak.
 I'll keep going until something beyond my control brings it to an end.
 My friend Mike KC2EGL is sure I will keep going.
-When I said some time ago, I wasn't sure about continuing it, he looked me in the eye and said he was sure that I would continue.
+When I said some time ago, I think when it was about to reach the one year mark that I wasn't sure about continuing it, he looked me in the eye and said he was sure that I would continue.
 Then explained why he thought so, telling me that I was the most 'challenge accepted' person he ever knew.
 I suppose that is true.
 I do enjoy setting a challenge for myself and then going out and working to accomplish it.

 On November 25, 2015 the streak reached day # 1,000 in a row.
 After reaching 1,000 days I needed to set another check point in the streak to challenge myself to reach.
 That was 3 years which was February 29, 2016.
 I reached that, and then it was time to set another check point.
 Another good check point was four years.

-Looking back over the current 1,777 days as of Jan 10, 2018, there were some days that it was not that easy to find (the hardest part) and work (easy when found) a DX station.
+Looking back over the current 5 full years of the streak, there were some days that it was not that easy to find (the hardest part) and work (easy when found) a DX station.
 Especially as mentioned in the previous paragraph.
 However those days were in a very small minority.
-On 1,286 of the 1,777 days the DX was found and worked in the 0000Z hour - 72.4%.
+On 1,306 of the 1,826 days the DX was found and worked in the 0000Z hour - 71.5%.
 I think that proves beyond a doubt that you can be a successful DXer using only a very minimum setup without having to spend long periods of time on the bands.
 That is the main point of my streak, along with having fun and mastering the challenge of doing so.

 As alluded to above, I love showing hams who are in similar situations to mine that it is possible to work DX using CW at QRP power levels.
 I know I've done so because I have gotten many communications stating that they were interested enough to give it a try, and found out what I was saying and demonstrating was true.

 I don't think that reason is involved in my decision to continue or discontinue the streak.
-I believe 1 year, 1,000 days, or 4 years plus of DX in conjunction with all the other things I've done with CW/QRP has been proof enough of what I have been saying for these many years now.
+I believe 1 year, 1,000 days, or now 5 years of daily DX in conjunction with all the other things I've done with CW/QRP has been proof enough of what I have been saying for these many years now.
 The main point is how much time I want to devote to continuing the streak.
-Although in most cases it doesn't take much time at all in getting a DX QSO, there are some days it does take a while, and it is distracting if those days happen to be days I want to devote to other projects like a fishing trip, or some long walking, just to mention a couple.
+Although in most cases it doesn't take much time at all to get a DX QSO, there are some days it does take a while, and it is distracting if those days happen to be days I want to devote to other projects like a fishing trip, or some long walking, just to mention a couple.

 I think it should be pointed out to those who may be contemplating a similar streak that this is not the best time to start.
 With sunspots decreasing now, and along with the decrease, poorer propagation for working DX, it is becoming harder to work DX.
 In fact, I am wondering just how far into the depth of the upcoming sunspot minimum I am going to be able to keep my DX streak going.
 It is a bit more satisfying and rewarding now as it takes more effort to work the DX.
 Around the sunspot maximum, it was as easy working DX as working someone just a couple blocks away in town.
 So keep that in mind.